coachini/bruteforce_instagram/README.md

 # bruteforce_instagram
-A Python script that performs a brute-force attack on an Instagram
+A Python script that performs a brute-force attack on a profile Instagram

 pass by pass: